Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

   *Retrieves user payment history.*

-## AI Image Generator
+## AI Image Generator Interface
-**Class: AIImageGenerator**
+**AIImageGenerator**
 - `generate_card_image(description: str) -> str`
   *Generates an image for a card, stores in S3 bucket, and returns URL.*

 - `generate_boss_image(description: str) -> str`
   *Generates an image for a boss, stores in an S3 bucket, and returns url.*

 Rationale: This subcomponent will be responsible for communicating with the external AI image generator service.
 Both functions will have a custom prompt built for the type of image it is trying to make.
+More information on how AI integration will work in section #

-## AI Story Generator
+## AI Story Generator Interface
-**Class: AIStoryGenerator**(connects to external AI LLM for generating content)
+**AIStoryGenerator**(connects to external AI LLM for generating content)
 - `generate_story_text(user_prompt: str) -> str`
   *Prompts Ai with user input and custom prompt to Generate dynamic story content.
 Returns story text*